allanmcrae/pkglint/README.md

-kdeprograms         : Checks that KDE programs have kdebase-runtime as a dependency permissions         : Checks file permissions. py_mtime            : Check for py timestamps that are ahead of pyc/pyo timestamps rubypaths           : Verifies correct usage of folders by ruby packages scrollkeeper        : Verifies that there aren't any scrollkeeper directories. shebangdepends      : Checks dependencies semi-smartly. sodepends           : Checks dependencies caused by linked shared libraries
+kdeprograms         : Checks that KDE programs have kdebase-runtime as a dependency permissions         : Checks file permissions. py_mtime            : Check for py timestamps that are ahead of pyc/pyo timestamps scrollkeeper        : Verifies that there aren't any scrollkeeper directories. shebangdepends      : Checks dependencies semi-smartly. sodepends           : Checks dependencies caused by linked shared libraries